Back to Help Center

 How to Create a Sync Task

-This guide outlines the step-by-step process for creating a file synchronization task between your local storage and a anothor drive (external or remote storage) using the Sync application.
+This guide outlines the step-by-step process for creating a file synchronization task between your local storage and another drive (external or remote storage) using the Sync application.

 Last updated Jan 25, 2026